CS-433/ml-project-2-yhs2/README.md

 ```

 ## Get the dataset for validation
 For most of our experiment, we used 10% of the original training set, you can find it on wandb [https://wandb.ai/hsunyu/epfl_ml_project2/artifacts/dataset/twitter_dataset_1/v0].
+Or running our code could automatically download the dataset.

 ## Contribution Highlights
 - **DIMP-Loss**: A weighted loss function that prioritizes relevant data points, improving model training efficiency.